Last Updated on December 6, 2023 by Sharon Advik

 The situation determines the answer.

 It is a beautiful backup camera for still life, travel, portraiture, and landscape photography for a professional photographer using Canon equipment.

 Likewise, if you’re replacing an older Canon Rebel, the 80D is a fantastic option, and you’ll notice improvements in everything from image quality to usability.

-The attractiveness that these now incredibly affordable devices might have for enthusiast photographers is typified by the 80D’s solid feature set and effective sensor.
+The attractiveness of these now incredibly affordable devices for enthusiast photographers is typified by the 80D’s solid feature set and effective sensor.

 Even if it doesn’t have all the newest cutting-edge technology, it still contains everything you need.

 It consists of a quick and efficient autofocusing system, a touch-sensitive vari-angle screen, and a backup AF system that performs well when filming in Live View and with changing speed as needed in video mode.